cherattk/event-server/README.md

 ### Event Server
 An HTTP PubSub Server with GUI.

-:warning: This project is work in progress, any contribution is welcomed.
+:warning: This project is work in progress, any contribution is welcome.

 ### Requirement:
-  - Nodejs
+  - Node.js
   - Couchdb
   - Interested about event-driven architecture.